Year Long Residencies:

 The purpose of the program is to provide emerging ceramic artists with an environment - the space, facilities, time and professional interaction - that will foster and further develop their ideas, skills, abilities and focus as ceramic artists.

-The Ceramics Center can accommodate up to six Resident Artists.
+The Iowa Ceramics Center and Glass Studio can accommodate up to seven Resident Artists in Ceramics or Glass.
 Residencies are typically for a 12 month period of time.
 Longer or shorter terms can be negotiated as necessary and appropriate.

 Each Resident Artist Will Receive

-- Each Residency culminates in an exhibit in the Center's Gallery
+Each Residency culminates in an exhibit in the Center's Chadima Gallery

-*We're happy to help you find housing, but we don't pay for housing, food or travel.
+*We're happy to help you find housing, but we do not pay for housing, food or travel.

 Resident Artist Duties